18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="gym"></a>Gym

-There is a gym inside the Federal building that you can access by paying a yearly fee.
-Email [Mark McConnaughhay](mailto:mark.mcconnaughhay@gsa.gov) for more details.
+There is [a gym inside the Federal building](https://foh.psc.gov/wfsites/jckrhm/) that you can access by paying a yearly fee.
+Email [Harold Tyler](mailto:harold.tyler@foh.hhs.gov) for more details.

 ### <a id="recycling"></a>Recycling